octalmage/robotjs/README.md

 You can get npm [here](https://nodejs.org/en/download/) if you don't have it installed.

+Published packages include Node-API prebuilds for Linux, macOS, and Windows on x64 and arm64.
+Other targets fall back to a source build.

 If you need to build RobotJS, see the [building](#building) section.
 Instructions for [Electron](https://github.com/octalmage/robotjs/wiki/Electron).

 ## Examples